Skip to Content

 1 week itinerary for Basque Spain

-Here’s an overview of your 1 week Basque Country itinerary.
-Using Bilbao and San Sebastian as a base, you’ll discover some of the top places to see in the Basque Country.
+Here’s an overview of your 1 week Basque Country itinerary, using public transport of bus and train.
+With Bilbao and San Sebastian as a base, you’ll discover some of the top places to see in the Basque Country.

 Salbeko Zubia bridge Bilbao Spain © Heatheronhertravels.com